 Famous for its Theatreland, Opera Houses, specialist shops and world renowned restaurants, Covent Garden has long been established as a focal point for visitors to Central London’s West End.
 Bordered by Bloomsbury, Holborn, Soho and served by the boroughs of Camden and the City of Westminster, the area offers vibrant Central London living with an emphasis on fun and entertainment.
 It’s known by many for its central square, The Piazza, which was designed by Inigo Jones in 1630 and is famous for being the stage of many street performers.
 The covered market has been completely transformed from its previous incarnation as a fruit and vegetable market and is now home to a range of designer shops and cafes.

 With its rich historical heritage Covent Garden contains a diverse mixture of period and modern residential property with a wide range of architectural styles.
-As a result there is no doubt that you will be able to find a property to buy or let in the area.
+As a result, there is no doubt that you will be able to find houses and apartments for sale in Covent Garden.
 Significant investment in both commercial and residential property has breathed new life into the area and over recent years brought this part of London to the attention of an international audience of investors.
 Already well served by both underground and overground rail connections, the opening in 2018 of Crossrail with fast connections to Heathrow Airport will further enhance the desirability of the area.